NCAS-CMS/cfdm/docs/source/tutorial.rst

-.. _external:
+.. _external_variables:

 External variables
 ------------------

-External variables are those referred to in the dataset, but which are not present in it.
+`External variables`_ are those referred to in the dataset, but which are not present in it.
 Instead, such variables are stored in other files known as "external files".
 External variables may, however, be incorporated into the field constructs of the dataset, as if they had actually been stored in the same file, simply by providing the external file names to the `cfdm.read` function.